 (a) Front yard (where applicable) 40 feet

-(b) Rear yard30 feet
+(b) Rear yard 30 feet

-(c) Side yard10 feet
+(c) Side yard 10 feet

-[4] Special setbacks see § 32.09
+[4] Special setbacks shall be as required in Section 32.05.

 Section 11.09.
 Building height requirements.

-The maximum permitted height for buildings and structures shall be thirty-five (35) feet.
-The Commission may, however, allow construction and erection of buildings and structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.
+The maximum permitted height for multifamily structures shall be sixty (60) feet and for other buildings and structures shall be thirty-five (35) feet except as otherwise provided in Section 4.03.
+The Commission may, however, allow construction and erection of buildings and structures exceeding the above standard, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.

 Section 11.10.
 Off-street parking and loading space regulations.